 You can carry out this exercise either sitting or standing, with your shoulders back.

 - Keep your chin tucked in.

 - Now, squeeze the shoulder blades together.
-Don’t overdo it or you might have pain.
+Don’t overdo it or you might feel pain.

-- Hold the position for 5 seconds before your release the shoulder blades back to the normal position.
+- Hold this position for 5 seconds before you release the shoulder blades back to the normal position.
 Repeat the exercise 10 times.

 - Keep your shoulder blades back.

 - Hold a resistance band in your left hand.
-The other end of the band should be tied to a movable object.
+The other end of the band should be tied to a static object.

 - Keep your right hand on your waist.

 - Bend the left elbow to 90 degrees.

 - Now, move your left hand away from your body so that the band you are holding stretches.
 Repeat the process 10 times.
 After completing the first set, perform the exercise again 2 more times.